VitRod/VitRod/README.md

 ### - If you want it, work for it. / You can if you think you can.
 George Reeves / Stay hungry.
 Stay foolish.
 Steve Jobs
 ### - If you want it, work for it. / Whatever you are, be a good one.
 Abraham Lincoln / Grow through what you go through. / Do it with passion or not at all.
 ### - If it matters to you, you’ll find a way.
 Charlie Gilkey / He believed he could, so he did. / Forget about style; worry about results.
 Bobby Orr
+- Dream without fear. love without limits. / Whatever you do, do with all your might.
+Marcus Tullius Cicero /  If you’re going through hell, keep going.
+Winston Churchill / We are twice armed if we fight with faith.
+Plato / Every noble work is at first impossible.
+Thomas Carlyle